Located in the pretty Wealden town of Cranbrook

 Covers all aspects of social and family history

 Includes the works of the 'Cranbrook Colony of Artists'

 and the 19th century explorer Boyd Alexander's

 The Museum Building

-The museum first opened in 1973 and is run as a non-profit organisation staffed entirely by volunteers from the Cranbrook & District Local History Society, which exists to promote interest in Cranbrook and to preserve for future generations all aspects of its history.
+The museum first opened in 1973 and is run as a non-profit organisation staffed entirely by volunteers from Cranbrook Museum & Local History Society, which exists to promote interest in Cranbrook and to preserve for future generations all aspects of its history.